some answers ?

 If you started a small business to have more time to yourself, then you definitely need to automate everything you can.
 Things like your bookkeeping and email marketing can be automated.
 You can use Xero for bookkeeping and MailChimp or Active Campaign for email marketing.
 MailChimp has a free version that you can use if you don’t have the budget for it.
 Active Campaign is better for a small-medium business that has a budget for marketing.
 You can also integrate a chatbot into your website to answer any FAQs that potential customers might have when they visit your site.
 We personally like ManyChat because it’s very user-friendly.

 No, you don’t need a fancy website or fancy packaging on your products.
 If your product/service is of good quality and your website is ON BRAND.
 Try to start small and narrow your focus down to one or a few things.
 A successful business should fulfil its mission with each of their customers.

 You can always add new products and services as your business grows, so don’t bite off more than you can chew in the start.

 6. Keep track of your finances religiously.

 Honestly, if you don’t do this, you might end up blowing through your budget and not even realizing it till it’s over.
 If you’re bad with numbers, ask a business partner or family member to keep track for you, but make sure you go through it every month yourself.
 You can also hire a professional to track your finances for you.
-The important thing is that you need to be aware of how your business budget is going to be used and remain consistent with it.
+The important thing is that you need to be aware of how your budget is going to be used and remain consistent with it.

 Let us know whether these tips helped you with your business planning on our social media, or drop us an email at: email.